-- 84) Subject to the requirements of Article 87, a competitor may use several cars for practice and the race provided that : - a) he has no more than three cars available for use at any one time; - b) he uses no more than two cars for each practice session (other than when a third driver is used under Article 58).
-A car will be deemed to have been used once the timing transponder has shown that it has left the pit lane; - c) they are all of the same make and were entered in the Championship by the same competitor, - d) they have been scrutineered in accordance with these Sporting Regulations, - e) each car carries its driver's race number. - Any driver who decides to use another race car or a spare car following the qualifying practice session, must start the race from the pit lane following the procedures detailed in Article 136.
-Under these circumstances no restrictions on fuel load will be applied and tyres may be changed. - 86) No change of car is permitted after the start of the race. - A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area. - Each driver may use no more than one engine for two consecutive Events in which his team competes.
-Should an engine change be carried out before the end of the qualifying practice session any drivers concerned will drop ten places on the starting grid at that Event for each change that takes place.
+Subject to the requirements of Article 87, a competitor may use several cars for practice and the race provided that :

+- a) he has no more than three cars available for use at any one time ; - b) he uses no more than two cars for each practice session (other than when a third driver is used under Article 58).
+A car will be deemed to have been used once the timing transponder has shown that it has left the pit lane; - c) they are all of the same make and were entered in the Championship by the same competitor, - d) they have been scrutineered in accordance with these Sporting Regulations, - e) each car carries its driver's race number. - 84) Any driver who decides to use another race car or a spare car following the qualifying practice session, must start the race from the pit lane following the procedures detailed in Article 136.
+Under these circumstances no restrictions on fuel load will be applied and tyres may be changed. - 85) No change of car is permitted after the start of the race.

+A change of car will be deemed to have taken place once a driver is seated in his new car and such change may only take place in the team's designated garage area.

+a) Each driver may use no more than one engine for two consecutive Events in which his team competes.
+Should a driver use a replacement engine an engine change be carried out before the end of the qualifying practice session any drivers concerned he will be required to comply with a minimum weight limit 15kg higher than stated in Article 4.1 of the 2008 FIA Formula One Technical Regulations drop ten places on the starting grid at that Event each time an engine other than the original one is used for each change that takes place.
 Unless the driver fails to finish the race (see below) the engine fitted to the car at the end of the Event must remain in it until the end of the next.
-Any driver who failed to finish the race at the first of the two Events for reasons beyond the control of the team or driver, may start the second with a different engine without a penalty being incurred. - b) If a driver is replaced after the first of a two Event period, having finished the first Event, the replacement driver must use the engine which was used for the first Event. - Should an engine change be carried out after the qualifying practice session at either of the two Events, any drivers concerned will be required to start the relevant race from the back of the starting grid in accordance with Article 130. - d) After consultation with the relevant engine supplier the FIA will attach seals to each engine in order to ensure that no significant moving parts can be rebuilt or replaced.
+Any driver who failed to finish the race at the first of the two Events for reasons beyond the control of the team or driver, may start the second with a different engine without a penalty being incurred.